blast-hardcheese/haskell-talk-parsec/README.md

 Simple parsers
 ==============

+`char` and `string` are two of the most useful primitive parsers I am aware of.

     char   :: Stream s m Char => Char   -> ParsecT s u m Char string :: Stream s m Char => String -> ParsecT s u m String

+When applied, we parse exactly what was specified.
+No flexibility, just the expected character (or a parser exception).

     λ> parseTest (char 'a') "a"
     'a'